Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

     You can get a notification about the default voice changes by setting a default voice changed callback.

-- Get the error message.
+- Get the error message

   Call this function during the TTS error callback.
 If not, the error as an operation failure is returned.
 If the function succeeds, the error message must be released using the `free()` function, when it is no longer required: